michael-schaller/resume-youtube-subs/README.md

 ## License

 The extension code is licensed under the [GPL v3](LICENSE) license.
-The extension icon is licensed under the [CC BY-NC-SA 4.0](icon/LICENSE) license.
+The extension icon and loading animation image are licensed under the [CC BY-NC-SA 4.0](icon/LICENSE) license.

 ## How the extension works